loicbourgois/treeminor/README.md

 - [ ] Hide outside part for points at the edge of the world
 - [x] Create configuration for demo Gravity
 - [x] Implement demo Gravity
+- [ ] Fix memory leak
 - [ ] Add proper tests for Vector static methods
 - [ ] Add option to not clear canvas
 - [ ] Add option to pick beetween classic engine and verlet engine
 - [ ] Reorder loadConfiguration methods to first treat object, then string
 - [ ] Allow for fixed point with gravity enabled
 - [ ] Fix lengthening of window when loading new demo
 - [ ] Create configuration for demo Collision
 - [ ] Implement demo Collision